vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

 `ct unset start-menu` *ctid*
   Disable the start menu.

+`ct set lxcfs` [*options*] *ctid*
+  Enable or configure LXCFS.
+The next time the container is started, LXCFS will be mounted inside.
+Changes to LXCFS configuration will take effect after the container is stopped and started, however not on restart or reboot from the inside.
+LXCFS is enabled by default.

+    `--[no-]loadavg`
+      Enable load average tracking.
+Enabled by default.

+    `--[no-]cfs`
+      Enable CPU view based on CPU quotas.
+Enabled by default.

+`ct unset lxcfs` *ctid*
+  Disable LXCFS.
+The next time the container is started, LXCFS will not be mounted inside.

 `ct set raw lxc` *ctid*
   Append raw LXC configuration read from the standard input to the *osctld* generated LXC configuration file.